 Privacy Notice: EPSRC Impact Acceleration Account

-We (the University of Oxford [note 1]) take your privacy seriously.
+We (the University of Oxford [note 1 below]) take your privacy seriously.
 This privacy notice tells you what we are doing with your data and how we will keep it safe.

 How will we use your data?

 We need to process your data for the following purposes, related to the EPSRC IAA Fund: registering your application to the EPSRC IAA, carrying out remit checks or overlaps with other funds managed by the university, reviewing your submission, contacting applicants, announcing and sharing funding outcomes, sharing additional funding opportunities, exhibiting and publicising the project summary (successful applications), and evaluating the IAA project and portfolio.